xizon/Uix-Page-Builder/readme.txt

 Uix Page Builder supports the automatic addition of Anchor Links.
 From the **"Appearance"** menu on the left-hand side of the Dashboard, select the **"Menus"** option to bring up the Menu Editor.
 Locate the pane entitled **"Uix Page Builder Anchor Links"**.
 Within this pane, select a page to view all anchor link.

+= FAQ 5: FAQ 5: How to set the menu for the currently used page template of Uix Page Builder? =

+Go to "Dashboard » Appearence » Menus".
+Click on **"create a new menu"** to create your custom menu.
+You should tick the appropriate checkbox of `Uix Page Builder Menu` from options as **"Display location"**.

+= FAQ 6: How to customize the Uix Page Builder templates and modules in admin panel? =

+Please install the plugin and check out the **"Uix Page Builder Helper » For Theme Developer"** directly in admin panel.